 god's houses - in the engine rooms of faith

-the longing of the churches for the people seems to be greater today than the longing of the people for the churches. the times when they offered almost no alternatives as a refuge - in their protective building, their assurance-giving faith - have passed. today, most churches in germany are mostly lonely: the number of parishioners has almost halved since 1960, when almost everyone still belonged to them, and continues to fall.
+the longing of the churches for the people seems greater today than that of the people for the churches. the times when they offered an almost alternative-free refuge - in their protective building, their assurance-giving faith - are gone. today, most churches in this country are mostly lonely: the number of parishioners has almost halved since 1960, when almost everyone still belonged, and continues to fall.

-the subject of these photographic explorations on my own behalf are not art treasures and architectural jewels, but the reflection of everyday life in churches under increasingly difficult conditions. i show church interiors as images of meaning for the eternal construction site of life, beyond denominational boundaries, beyond the question of faith at all. i contrast structural concepts and liturgical regulations with earthly and human possibilities and limits. it is precisely provisional and improvised structures that show: there is life here - in spite of everything and still! in my eyes, that is what makes god's houses picture-perfect. for centuries, houses of worship were not only the only places of culture beyond agriculture, but also hoards of masterpieces of all arts and crafts that the respective communities could afford or pay for. for me, however, it is about the human in god's often deserted houses.
+the subject of these photographic explorations on my own behalf are not art treasures and architectural jewels, but the reflection of everyday parish life in churches under increasingly difficult conditions. i show church interiors as images of meaning for the eternal building site of life, beyond denominational boundaries, beyond the question of faith in general. i contrast structural concepts and liturgical prescriptions with earthly and human possibilities and limitations. provisional arrangements and improvisations in particular show: there is life here - despite everything and still! in my eyes, this is precisely what makes god's houses beautiful.

 in 2021, the project began with travels through saxony-anhalt.